consuming a meal containing fat, the blood undergoes a transient

 causes the absence of LDL receptors.
 High circulating levels

-of LDL are found caused by an increased production and a decrease
+of LDL are found to be caused by an increased production and

 leads to high blood cholesterol and heart attacks in the young.